frappe/erpnext/docs/docs.user.stock.perpetual_inventory.md

 ![si_general_ledger](img/accounting-for-stock-8.png)

-Here apart from normal account entries for invoice, "Stock In Hand" and "Cost of Goods Sold" accounts are also affected based on buying cost.
+Here apart from normal account entries for invoice, "Stores" and "Cost of Goods Sold" accounts are also affected based on buying cost.

 --